US: Avenatti deceived to prevent 'house of cards' collapse

 "It is Lawyer 101: do not steal your client's money," Hanna said.

 Avenatti allegedly drained a $4 million settlement he negotiated in 2015 on behalf of Geoffrey Johnson, who was paralyzed after trying to kill himself in the Los Angeles County jail, the indictment said.
-Johnson was referred to as "Client 1" in the indictment, but was named at a recent court hearing involving the money Avenatti was ordered to pay his former partner.

 Two years after the settlement was reached, Avenatti allegedly helped Johnson find a real estate agent to buy a house.
-But when Johnson was in escrow to purchase the property, Avenatti falsely said he had not received the settlement funds, the indictment said.
+But when Johnson was in escrow, Avenatti falsely said he had not received the settlement funds, the indictment said.

 In November, when the Social Security Administration requested information to determine if Johnson should continue to receive disability benefits, Avenatti said he would respond, but didn't because he knew it could lead to the discovery of his embezzlement, the indictment said.
 The failure to respond led to Johnson's disability benefits being cut off in February.